Perfect Chirality with imperfect polarisation

 with the sum over all states of the system, $E_m$ the unperturbed energy of the state $\ket{m}$, and $H$ the interaction Hamiltonian \cite{Grynberg_textbook}.

 Adopting the long photon limit (a single frequency photon), we can expand the integration range to $\pm \infty$.
-Further the Hamiltonian is assumed to turn off slowly as one approaches $|t| \rightarrow \infty$ as in \cite{Shen_Fan_Perturb}, and the rotating wave approximation is made.
+Further the Hamiltonian is assumed to turn off slowly as one approaches $|t| \rightarrow \infty$ as in \cite{Shen_Fan_Perturb}.
 Together these assumptions result in each even perturbation order being given by the previous even order times a fixed multiplier, allowing all orders to be collected using a geometric series.